Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-email-template.md

-Go to “master management”
+“Master management”
 ![How to take data backup for an email template?](/images/data_back_up_email_template/go_to_master_management.png)

 Select Data Backup
 ![How to take data backup for an email template?](/images/data_back_up_email_template/data_backup.png)

-Select “email template” from select module
+Select “Email template” from select module
 ![How to take data backup for an email template?](/images/data_back_up_email_template/email_templates.png)

-click “Select range ”
+“Select range ”
 ![How to take data backup for an email template?](/images/data_back_up_email_template/select_range.png)

-Click “export”
+“Export”
 ![How to take data backup for an email template?](/images/data_back_up_email_template/export.png)